-With online virtual events such as the Public Practice Conference and CPA Virtual Congress, you can stay in the comfortable surrounds of your own home while listening to some of the world’s most interesting speakers talk about what has inspired them.
+With online virtual events such as the Public Virtual Practice Conference and Virtual Congress 2021, you can stay in the comfortable surrounds of your own home while listening to some of the world’s most interesting speakers talk about what has inspired them.

 Benefits of being virtually there

 Virtual conferences are often designed to be more cost effective and user friendly, spanning different time zones and opening up availability to multiple locations.

 At larger conferences, finding the right physical room while navigating unknown hallways can often prove difficult.
 At virtual conferences, with the click of a mouse, you can access the most relevant discussions, content or keynote speakers.